 From the beginning, the Patterson School program was designed exclusively for graduate students.
 Initially, both masters and doctoral degrees were offered.
 In 1970, however, the decision was made to concentrate solely on training at the masters degree level for students seeking professional careers in international affairs.
 From three jointly appointed faculty members in 1960, the Patterson School acquired its first core faculty in 1972 and began a strengthening of its interdisciplinary nature (drawing upon associated faculty from across the entire university) that continues to this day.
 The program was originally housed on campus in a surplus army barracks best known to students and faculty as "Splinter Hall."
 The School moved to the Patterson Office Tower after its construction in 1969 and remains there today.
 While the program has purposely remained small and focused, it has produced nearly a thousand alumni and built a reputation as one of the leading institutions in its field.

 In a similar vein, Vince Davis had military experience as an intelligence officer and naval aviator (serving in Korea), along with previous academic appointments at Princeton, Dartmouth, and Denver.
 He served as director from 1972 until 1993.
 John Stempel was a career Foreign Service officer at the State Department serving in Guinea, Burundi, Zambia, and Iran, ultimately becoming Consul General in Madras (now Chennai), India.
 His regional focus was the Middle East.
 Stempel came to Patterson in 1988 from the US Naval Academy, was director from 1993 until 2003, and served on the faculty through 2013.
-Carey Cavanaugh became director in 2006.
+Carey Cavanaugh served as director from 2006 - 2016.
 This followed a Foreign Service career centered on Europe, conflict resolution, and humanitarian efforts.
-He was assigned to US diplomatic missions in Germany, the Soviet Union, Italy and Switzerland, serving in Moscow as Germany reunified and the Soviet Union dissolved.
+In addition to Washington assignments at the State Department, Pentagon, and Capital Hill he was assigned to US diplomatic missions in Germany, the Soviet Union, Italy and Switzerland, serving in Moscow as Germany reunified and the Soviet Union dissolved.
 In 1992, he established the first US Embassy in Georgia and was later confirmed as Ambassador and special negotiator for Eurasian conflicts under Presidents Bill Clinton and George W. Bush.

-For over fifty years, the Patterson School has remained faithful to the vision of providing students from across Kentucky, the nation and the world with the theoretical and practical education needed to engage effectively in diplomacy, international affairs and commerce.
+For almost sixty years, the Patterson School has remained faithful to the vision of providing students from across Kentucky, the nation and the world with the theoretical and practical education needed to engage effectively in diplomacy, international affairs and commerce.